dotnet/docs-desktop/dotnet-desktop-guide/net/wpf/systems/xaml-resources-how-to-use-system.md

 ## Fonts

 Use the <xref:System.Windows.SystemFonts> class to reference the fonts used by the operating system.
-This class contains both system font values as static properties, and properties that reference resource keys that can be used to access those values dynamically at run-time.
+This class contains system font values as static properties, and properties that reference resource keys that can be used to access those values dynamically at run time.
 For example, <xref:System.Windows.SystemFonts.CaptionFontFamily%2A> is a <xref:System.Windows.SystemFonts> value, and <xref:System.Windows.SystemFonts.CaptionFontFamilyKey%2A> is a corresponding resource key.

 The following example shows how to access and use the properties of <xref:System.Windows.SystemFonts> as static values to style or customize a text block: